The molecule. What is it?

 A molecule is a set of chemically bonded atoms.
 The electric charge of the molecules is neutral.

-There is a definition of an older molecule that is less general and less precise: "A molecule is the smallest pair of a substance that can have independent and stable existence while retaining its chemical properties and certain physicochemical properties."
+There is a definition of an older molecule that is less general and less precise: "A molecule is the smallest part of a substance that can have an independent and stable existence while preserving its chemical properties and certain physicochemical properties."
 By this definition there could be molecules with a single atom.

 Types of molecules